Burhan077/Gravity/README.md

 - Completely modular and reproducible code that can be used to teach and learn.

 ##  Compiling
+The code above needs to be compiled using the GCC Complier For the tldr users just run make in the root project folder, but you need to install the gcc compiler.

+     make
+But For those who want to compile and feel the satisfaction of doing it, follow these instructions.
-The code above needs to be compiled using the GCC Complier You can get it for windows [msys2](www.msys2.org), or [winlibs](https://winlibs.com/) if you're after a more bare bones version.
+You can get it for windows [msys2](www.msys2.org), or [winlibs](https://winlibs.com/) if you're after a more bare bones version.
 Grab the installer, x86_64 or arm, based on your system and install it to C:/msys64/ Search for MSYS and run